 Fraud-fighting struggles are familiar to retailers of all sizes

 Forrester Consulting, of course, doesn’t deal in the theoretical.
-Its “Total Economic Impact of Guaranteed Fraud Protection,” report, subtitled “Incremental Earnings, Chargeback Cost Avoidance, And Fraud Management Efficiency Enabled by Signifyd,” examines a real-life example of a Signifyd customer that has nearly $100 million in annual online revenue.
+Its “Total Economic Impact of Guaranteed Fraud Protection,” report, subtitled “Incremental Earnings, Chargeback Fraud Protection, And Fraud Management Efficiency Enabled by Signifyd,” examines a real-life example of a Signifyd customer that has nearly $100 million in annual online revenue.

 The large retailer’s struggles with fraud will be familiar to digital commerce operations of all sizes.
 The company relied on a rules-based fraud system that required humans to review every suspect order.
 The retailer, which agreed to share proprietary information if it was not named, assigned customer support workers without fraud training to sort the good from the bad orders.